 As Richard Stier writes in Food Safety Magazine, “the best way to begin developing a preventive maintenance program is to take inventory.”
 Maintenance Management is an invaluable feature for Icicle’s users, but it didn’t come out of nowhere.
 In addition to user requests, Maintenance Management was a natural outgrowth of two features that preceded it: Inventory Control and Enhanced Traceability.
 Just as Inventory Control tracks products and consumption across locations through lot codes, Enhanced Traceability enables users to identify, with maximum precision, specific lots that may be subject to recall, generate and store all the relevant documentation (available at any time), and launch corrective actions when needed.
 With Maintenance Management, Icicle can leverage maintenance to support incident management, customer complaints, and more.

 For companies scaling up or building new facilities, using an integrated system protects revenue and brings down costs significantly by improving operational efficiency while eliminating the need for multiple, disparate, and unfriendly solutions.
-Now that Maintenance Management has been added to the ever-growing list of comprehensive features, Icicle continues to stand out as the smart solution for food production companies.
+Now that Maintenance Management has been added to the ever-growing list of comprehensive features, Icicle continues to stand out as the smart solution for food manufacturing companies.